Q. What is Window Tint

 Different Window Tinting Gradients

 Some window tint can contain a metallic element that makes it reflective in appearance.
 This is NOT ALLOWED on the front side or back side windows.
 It is also not allowed to have red amber colored tint on any of the windows.
 Dual side mirrors are required to be on your vehicle if you have your back window tinted.
 Although it is not required, Colorado state law recommends having stickers on your vehicle to identify it as having legal tinting.
 Drive-In Autosound will not tint beyond the legal limit.
-For more information on Colorado’s tint laws, or for information on other states, please visit this site https://www.tinting-laws.com/colorado/
+For more information about state laws regarding window tint, checkout this handy graph.

 Q. Do I need to tint my windows really dark to keep out heat and UV rays?